JonaReyes1992/JonaReyes1992/README.md

 💞️ Looking to Collaborate On: Innovative Salesforce automation projects, community-driven Salesforce solutions, and open-source LWC components.

-📫 Reach Me: LinkedIn www.linkedin.com/in/frnkjrm | Email: jonathan.reyes@example.com

 😄 Pronouns: He/Him

-⚡ Fun Fact: I'm a Double Star Ranger on Salesforce Trailhead and love exploring new technologies while listening to my favorite playlists!
+⚡ Fun Fact: I'm a Double Star Ranger on Salesforce Trailhead and love exploring new technologies!

 ✨ Feel free to reach out if you're interested in collaborating or exchanging knowledge about Salesforce development!